 Verify successful Active Directory Synchronization (step 8) and activate Office 365 licensing for unlicensed synchronized users (step 9).

-Log on to the domain-joined computer where you installed the Microsoft Online Services Sign-in Assistant, the Windows Azure Active Directory Module for Windows PowerShell, and the Directory Sync tool.
+Log on to the domain-joined computer where you installed the Microsoft Online Services Sign-in Assistant, the Microsoft Azure Active Directory Module for Windows PowerShell, and the Azure AD Connect tool.